 Finally, train like you race, so while you can do the above workouts on a high school track or a soft forest trail, Garbutt’s groups always do them on the roads.
 Unless you plan to run 13.1 miles in circular quarter-mile increments, you’re better off on asphalt.

 There’s the temptation to pick up a new GPS watch when you get serious about a half marathon, and GPS watches and fitness trackers can be brilliant training tools.
-Nothing provides as exact mileage, pace, heart rate, and a host of other metrics better over a run.
+Nothing provides exact mileage, pace, heart rate, and a host of other metrics better over a run.
 But still, Garbutt cautions against it.
-“Living by GPS can be a dangerous game,” he says, explaining that new runners get too dependent on it rather than learning the feel of the right paces and the self-forgiveness when it comes to off days, which happen to everyone.
+“Living by GPS can be a dangerous game,” he said, explaining that new runners get too dependent on it rather than learning the feel of the right paces and leaning on self-forgiveness when it comes to off days, which happen to everyone.

-Many look to running as not just as exercise but a weight-loss program.
+Many look to running not just as exercise but also as a weight-loss program.
 And it can be.
-But from the perspective of performance, Garbutt says that you should shift your focus: “[Nutrition] is about fueling for the workout you’re doing.”
-He divides what you eat into three categories: before, during, and after the run.
+But from the perspective of performance, Garbutt said that you should shift your focus: “[Nutrition] is about fueling for the workout you’re doing.”
+He divides what you eat into three categories: Before, during, and after the run.

 Before the run, you want something light on the stomach, easily digestible, and filled with carbs, which will power your miles.
 Bananas and peanut butter are a favorite, though you can experiment with what works for you.
 (Trust us, if it’s not working, you’ll be behind the nearest bush knowing it firsthand.)

 During the run, taking in carbs and liquids will prepare you for race day as well as provide sustained energy throughout.
-You’re looking for convenience here as well as digestibility, and many prefer specially designed products like gels (a syrup-like substance), gummies, or sports drinks.
-The former two require something to wash them down, so you’ll need water available.
-However, this list is not comprehensive, and many non-run-specific products purchased at your local grocery store can work.
-Avoid items that are high in fiber, which may cause stomach issues along the way.
+You’re looking for convenience here as well as digestibility, and many prefer specially-designed products like gels (a syrup-like substance), gummies, or sports

 Sleep and Recovery

-There’s no question that training for your half marathon is going to take it out of you.
-The best way you can recover from your runs and allow your body to adapt is by taking care of your muscles and providing adequate rest.
+There’s no question that training for your marathon is going to take it out of you.
+The best way you can recover from your runs and allow your body to adapt is by taking care of your muscles and getting adequate rest.